rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

 And clicking the VM, we can see the different grains applyed to the VM.
 Note the top one "App" "Docker".
 This is the one we applied, in the request form, that we selected earlier.

 ![ssh1](ssh1.png)
-Loggin in, i'm not asked for password, since my public key, is in autorized_keys, and running
+Logging in, i'm not asked for password, since my public key, is in autorized_keys.
+This is one of the jobs, that the minion has had applied to it.
+Running
 ````
 docker ps
 ````
-Shows that docker is installed.
+Shows that docker is installed, and working.

 But it does not stop there.
-As part of my docker installation, I open the docker api.
+As part of my docker installation, I open up the docker api, so that other systems on my network, can communicate with it (probably not best practice either - but hey, it's a demo env)
 I do that, by creating a file in /etc/systemd/system/docker.service.d/startup_options.conf that contains
 ```